OracularIS/mocaclient/docs/advance-operations.md

 4. **Integrator Migrator**: Integrator Migrator allows users to migrate integrator objects from one environment to another.
 This feature facilitates the transfer of integrator configurations and objects, ensuring that environments can be synchronized effectively.

     - Navigate to Addons --> Smart Innovations --> Compare --> Integrator Migrator.
-The Integrator Migrator window will get open.
+The Integrator Migrator window will open.

       ![Compare6](./.attachments/DBCompare_4.png)